 Microsoft’s Cortana Skills Kit: Same basic approach as Lex: devs build “skills” for Cortana, which extend and customize it.
 Devs specify what the skill does, how it’s launched (the trigger phrase) and the contextual info needed to execute that skill.

 Google Assistant: Verbal requests from the user and responses spoken back to her are brokered through Google Assistant.
 “Conversation Actions” are composed of Invocation triggers, Dialogs, Fulfillment (again, same basic threefold paradigm).
-Google provides Conversation API, Actions SDK and API.AI which hook into Google’s cloud services to power an app’s conversational UI.
+Google provides Conversation API, Actions SDK and API.AI, which hook into Google’s cloud services to power an app’s conversational UI.

-Each of these platforms make it possible, for instance, to tell Alexa to start streaming that new MST3K reboot, or book a flight using a travel app by talking to Cortana.
+Each of these platforms makes it possible, for instance, to tell Alexa to start streaming that new MST3K reboot or book a flight using a travel app by talking to Cortana.
 These virtual assistants serve both as the enabler and the gatekeeper of all your app’s verbal communication to and from the user.
 Computationally, the virtual assistants do all the heavy lifting (speech to text conversion, natural language processing, text to speech conversion).